masagrator/ReverseNX/README.md

 # ReverseNX
+SaltyNX plugin that forces games to think that you are using docked or handheld mode.
+To download latest SaltyNX, go [here](https://github.com/masagrator/SaltyNX/releases).

-SaltyNX plugin that replaces games checks if you are using docked or handheld mode.
-They are mostly used to determine graphics settings and unlocking some options that are available only in docked/handheld mode.
+You can use that to change graphics settings and unlock some options that are available only in docked/handheld mode.
 For now in experimental phase, because SaltyNX has many bugs that need to be patched.

 Tests were done on FW 7.0.1-9.1.0, Atmosphere 0.9.1-0.9.4, 0.10.1-0.10.2